Hestia: Origin

+Karl Kerenyi interprets the lines from the Homeric Hymn to Aphrodite (composed around the eighth or seventh century BC) that Hestia is simultaneously the eldest and youngest Cronid to mean that because she was the first to be devoured and (presumably) the last to be yielded up again, Hestia thus counts as both the eldest and youngest daughter of her parents.
+It is more likely that the anonymous author of the hymn was trying to reconcile the two conflicting birth orders given by Hesiod and Homer; while in the Theogony the firstborn is Hestia, in the Iliad Hera states that she is the eldest child.

 Zeus assigned Hestia a duty to feed and maintain the fires of the Olympian hearth with the fatty, combustible portions of animal sacrifices to the gods.
 Wherever food was cooked, or an offering was burnt, she thus had her share of honor; also, in all the temples of the gods, she has a share of honor.
-"Among all mortals she was chief of the goddesses".
+"Among all mortals, she was chief of the goddesses".

 Virgin goddess

-The gods Poseidon and Apollo both (her brother and nephew respectively) fell in love with Hestia and vied for her hand in marriage.
+The gods Poseidon and Apollo (her brother and nephew respectively) both fell in love with Hestia and vied for her hand in marriage.
 But Hestia would have neither of them, and went to Zeus instead, and swore a great oath, that she would remain a virgin for all time and never marry.
-In the Homeric Hymn to Aphrodite, Aphrodite is described as having "no power" over Hestia.
+In the Homeric Hymn to Aphrodite, Aphrodite (goddess of sex and love) has "no power" over Hestia.